bifravst/bifravst/docs/azure/Simulator.rst

     cd bifravst-device-ui
     npm ci

-Run the Device Simulator Web Application
+Run the device simulator web application
 ========================================

+You can run the device simulator web application by using the following command:

 .. code-block:: bash

     npm run

-Then copy the connection string printed from ``node cli connect "<id of your device>"`` (e.g. ``?endpoint=http%3A%2F%2Flocalhost%3A23719``) and append it to the browsers address: e.g. ``http://localhost:8080/?endpoint=http%3A%2F%2Flocalhost%3A23719``.
+After executing the above command, copy the connection string printed from ``node cli connect "<id of your device>"`` (For example, ``?endpoint=http%3A%2F%2Flocalhost%3A23719``) and append it to the browser address (for example, ``http://localhost:8080/?endpoint=http%3A%2F%2Flocalhost%3A23719``).

+.. _manually_deploy_device_sim:

-Deploying the Device Simulator Web Application
+Deploying the device simulator web application
 **********************************************

-This builds and deploys the Device Simulator Web Application to the S3 bucket created when setting up *Bifravst* in your AWS account.
+To build and setup the device simulator web application to the storage account created when setting up Bifravst in your Azure account, run the following commands:

 .. code-block:: bash